Free Reports FAQ

 If you cannot find a city in the atlas and would like me to add it to the database, please write to [email protected]

 What time should I use?

 Local time.
+This would be the time that was on a regular clock when and where you were born.
 Please don’t adjust the time to your time zone or to the birth location’s time zone or the results will be incorrect.

 How come only US locations are in the atlas?

 They’re not.
 The software’s atlas is international.
 It can sometimes appear that the software is only for people born in the United States when too much information is entered into the location field but it’s not the case.